MossabMilha/OM-VaultChain/README.md

 ### 🔒 How It Works

-1. **🔐 Client-Side Encryption**: Files are encrypted on your device using AES-256-GCM before leaving your computer
+1. **🔐 Client-Side Encryption**: Files are encrypted in your browser using AES-256-GCM before uploading to IPFS
 2. **🌐 IPFS Storage**: Encrypted files are stored on the decentralized IPFS network for durability and censorship resistance
 3. **⛓️ Blockchain Registry**: File metadata and access permissions are recorded on Polygon blockchain for transparency
 4. **🔑 Smart Contract Access Control**: Granular permissions managed through immutable smart contracts